 Programs planned for the Confucius Institute at Wesleyan College include Chinese language courses for youth and adults, including Wesleyan students; summer camps in China; Chinese language and cultural art classes through The Wesleyan Academy of Lifelong Learning; faculty exchanges with Guangzhou University; and a variety of cultural performances that will showcase art, theatre, and music and celebrate holidays such as the Chinese New Year, the Lantern Festival, Spring Festival, and Mid-Autumn Festival.
 Eventually, the Confucius Institute may enable Wesleyan to add Asian studies as an academic program, further broadening the College’s international relations instruction and the potential for Wesleyan students to apply these studies to graduate programs or global careers.We are honored to establish both the Confucius Institute at Wesleyan College and the Wesleyan College American Cultural Center at Guangzhou University.
 Together with our partners at Hanban and Guangzhou University, we will enhance the global education and awareness of our students and their understanding of diverse cultures, develop strong international friendships, and build mutual understanding among American and Chinese students and their communities.

-For information about the Confucius Institute at Wesleyan College, please contact Dr. Jaing Xiaoping, co-director of the Confucius Institute at Wesleyan College at 478/ 757-2450 or firstname.lastname@example.org, or Emily Jarvis, program coordinator of the Confucius Institute, at 478/ 757-3960 or email@example.com.
+For information about the Confucius Institute at Wesleyan College, please contact Dr. Jaing Xiaoping, co-director for the Confucius Institute at Wesleyan College at 478/ 757-2450 or email@example.com, or Emily Jarvis, program coordinator for the Confucius Institute, at 478/ 757-5212 or firstname.lastname@example.org.

 Fax: 478/ 757-2455